 Canada Post will inspect the readiness of a community and will only coordinate mail delivery to the address once there are a sufficient number of residents moved into the condominium.
 During the Homeowner Orientation, the team will advise you of what the initial mail arrangements will be at the time you move in to your home.
 Mail will either be available from a local postal depot or delivered directly to the community.

 There are many details to coordinate at the time of occupancy and when moving in, so we recommend updating your mail, license, health card and other services early.
 When ready, simply visit the links below for a quick and easy transition:

 As we are nearing your Occupancy Date, we advise you review the planner steps listed above and complete any outstanding items.
 Timing will become more critical the closer you are to your Occupancy Date.

-Our lawyers will start preparing your New Home Closing Package approximately four to six weeks before your Occupancy Date.
+Our lawyers will start preparing your New Home Closing Package approximately four weeks before your Occupancy Date.
 You should reach out to your lawyer about one month prior to closing and book an appointment to meet with them (roughly two weeks before your Occupancy Date).
 You will want to confirm what items you will need to bring or do in advance of that appointment.
 During your meeting, your lawyer will review the New Home Closing Package with you and have you sign copies of all of the necessary documents.